wattyven/Live-Stream-TL/README.md

 - add a gui
 - add timestamps to transcriptions and translations
-- implement speaker diarization at some point using the google cloud api
+- implement speaker diarization at some point
+  note: vosk has built-in support for diarization but i haven't figured it out yet
 - possibly implement some kind of noise filtering (to filter out game audio, etc. lazy way would be to use nvidia broadcast and a virtual audio cable, but i'd rather bake this in)